Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures

-Inspired by the set-membership literature \cite{SetMem_Con}, we present in Section~\ref{Supersets} three distinct supersets of all coefficients $F$ that explain the data \eqref{DataSet} for pointwise bounded noise \eqref{SepPrimnoise} which is the basis to determine system properties without identifying an explicit model.
-Moreover, we show in Section~\ref{Asymptotic} that these supersets always contain the true coefficients $F^*$ and converge to $F^*$ despite noisy data if the number of samples tends to infinity.
-Finally, we compare the accuracy of the supersets for determining $\ell_2$-gains in a numerical example in Section~\ref{NumComparison}.
+This section presents a set-membership for $F^*$ by all coefficients matrices that explain the data \eqref{DataSet} for pointwise bounded noise \eqref{SepPrimnoise} which is the basis to determine system properties without identifying an explicit model in Section~\ref{SecGeneralSOS}.
+A detailed investigation of the accuracy and asymptotic consistency of this set-membership as well as a comparison to the set-membership in \cite{Groningen} are provided in Section~\ref{DataPre2}.\\ At first, we specify analogously to \cite{MartinDissi} the set of all systems